Alluxio/alluxio/docs/en/operation/Journal.md

 The configured value should allow for appending batches to all secondary masters.
 Default: `100MB`.
 * `alluxio.master.embedded.journal.write.local.first.enabled`: Whether the journal writer will attempt to write entry locally before falling back to a full remote raft client.
  Disable local first write may impact the metadata performance under heavy load but less error-prone during network flakiness.
 Default: `true`.
-* `alluxio.master.embedded.journal.catchup.retry.wait`: Time for embedded journal leader to wait before retrying a catch up.
- This is added to avoid excessive retries when server is not ready.
-Default: `1s`.
+* `alluxio.master.embedded.journal.write.timeout`: Maximum time to wait for a write/flush on embedded journal.
+Default: `30sec`.

 ### Configuring Job service